 The next stage in video interviewing

 The interviewer of the future might be a robot, at least for part of the recruitment process.
-The technology behind video interviews is evolving and companies are looking at approaches that use artificial intelligence (AI), whether it's in the form of a robot, a chatbot, a voice call with an automated caller or an interview avatar on screen.
+The technology behind video interviews is evolving and companies are looking at approaches that use artificial intelligence (AI), or virtual reality (VR) whether it's in the form of a robot, a chatbot, a voice call with an automated caller, interacting with an interview avatar on screen or taking part in a virtual reality escape room.
 One of the arguments in favour of this type of assessment is that it is free from bias and personal prejudice.

 Although the early stages of the recruitment process are increasingly likely to be handled by technology, human judgement is still a deciding factor in the later stages, when recruiters typically invite applicants to assessment centres or face-to-face interviews.